 A domain name is an important part of the identifier for many Azure Active Directory (Azure AD) resources: it's part of a user name or email address for a user, part of the address for a group, and is sometimes part of the app ID URI for an application.
-A resource in Azure AD can include a domain name that's owned by the organization that contains the resource.
+A resource in Azure AD can include a domain name that's owned by the Azure AD organization (sometimes called a tenant) that contains the resource.
 Only a Global Administrator can manage domains in Azure AD.

 Set the primary domain name for your Azure AD organization

 When your organization is created, the initial domain name, such as ‘contoso.onmicrosoft.com,’ is also the primary domain name.
 The primary domain is the default domain name for a new user when you create a new user.
 Setting a primary domain name streamlines the process for an administrator to create new users in the portal.
 To change the primary domain name:

 Sign in to the Azure portal with an account that's a Global Administrator for the organization.

 Select the name of the domain that you want to be the primary domain.